 - Complementary Colors: Consider the undertone of the neutral for complementary colors

 - Pairs Well With: White trims, metallic and gray accents

-Here are our picks for the best nursery room colors for a baby boy.
+Here are eight tranquil, refreshing, and nurturing nursery room colors for your baby boy.

 01 of 08

 This mossy green color, Cushing Green (HC-125) by Benjamin Moore, is considered a neutral, but one that adds a subtle bit of drama to a nursery.
 Use it with subtle gray tones for a calming effect.
 Its deep hunter green base is tempered with soothing blue-gray undertones.
 Pair this green with crisp white trim and natural textures for a clean, wholesome, and organic look.

 Bold, and yet surprisingly neutral navy blue never fails to make a statement.
 Still, finding just the right navy shade for a nursery can be a challenge.

 Cosmic Sapphire ( SPR-18) by The Spruce Best Home is a weighty, color-saturated hue.
 Its deep blues and subtle violet undertones add a touch of modern sophistication to the traditional blue nursery palette.
 The color is also an ideal tone that will easily mature with your baby boy into the teen years.

 03 of 08

 Looking for a nursery-worthy gray?
 Thanks to a healthy dose of cool blue undertones, Peppercorn (SW 7674) by Sherwin Williams is a charcoal paint color that's versatile and looks sharp against white, light gray, and icy blue hues.
 It also pairs nicely with bright and lively contemporary citrus tones, like yellow or orange, for a burst of energy.